 - Get Dressed Up for No Reason This one always works for me.
 It’s kind of like a mind trick.
 If you feel fancy and powerful, then your mind actually starts to believe that it’s true.
 Dressing nicely is an act of self-confidence.
 I’ve heard of so many grandmothers who refuse to start their day without putting on lipstick and jewelry.
 I like that approach.
 Get ready for whatever the day may bring, and expect it to be so good that you need to look prepared for it!

-- Watch Funny Clips on YouTube If you haven’t watched YouTube a lot, you don’t know what you’re missing!
-My channel is about green living tips, but there are plenty of entertainment channels that will make you laugh until you cry.
+- Watch Funny Clips on YouTube There are plenty of entertainment channels that will make you laugh until you cry.
 I love this classic clip of animals “talking” from the BBC.

 - Write Out Your Bucket List Whether it’s a bucket list of travel, recipes to cook or books to read, create your list right now.
 Then start checking things off the list.

 - Try a New Craft Expressing your creativity is definitely a way to release stress, feel confident about what you do, and develop a new part of yourself that you might not even know existed.
 There’s plenty of crafts or hobbies you can try.
-Consider making indoor terrariums, macrame a wall hanging, or make these 10 pairs of beautiful leather earrings.
+Visit SingleGirlsDIY.com for a lot of great craft inspiration.

 - Stargaze in Your Backyard I used to go on the porch and watch stars at night when I lived in the country.
 It always, always soothed me.
 It makes you realize that there is a big world out there, and your problems right now might not be as big as they seem.
 I absolutely love this guide to the stars, so what you’re looking at makes sense if you’re interested in constellations.
 Consider a small telescope that’s easy to set up for even more night-sky wonder.